SeisComP/main/apps/python/descriptions/scdbstrip.rst

-SeisComPs processing is continuously writing to the database.
-This causes the database to grow and to occupy much space on the harddisc. scdbstrip taggles this problem and removed processed objects from the database older than a configurable time span.
+SeisComP's :ref:`scmaster` is continuously writing to the database.
+This causes the database to grow and to occupy much space on the harddisc. scdbstrip taggles this problem and removes processed objects from the database older than a configurable time span.
+The time comparison considers the object time, not the time of their creation.

 This clean-up procedure is based on events. scdbstrip will remove all events with an origin time older than specified.
 It will also remove all associated